ECB is ready to act but governments must reform, says Draghi

 But Draghi said the ECB could only do so much.

-“The ECB has done as much as it can to stabilize markets and support the economy,” he said.
+“The ECB has done as much as it can to stabilise markets and support the economy,” he said.
 “Now governments and parliaments need to do all they can to raise growth potential.”

 “Monetary policy cannot create real economic growth,” he added.
 “If growth is stalling because the economy is not producing enough or because firms have lost competitiveness, this is beyond the power of the central bank to fix.”